-- Be honest and open especially concerning your history.
+- Be honest and open concerning your health, medication, and substance use history

-- Indicate how long you have had each symptom and be as specific as possible in listing your symptoms.
+- Indicate the history of each symptom, be as specific as possible in listing your symptoms.

 - Indicate all medications you are currently taking or have taken within the last three weeks.

 - If the examination is for employment or a travel program, be sure that the physician records all data on the form provided by the employer, college, etc., and not only what appears on your medical record.
 There can be an additional charge for completing health forms at a later date.

-You, as a patient, have a right to know what is being done and why.
-If in doubt, ask.
-You also have the right to refuse any tests if you do not receive a satisfactory explanation for why they should be ordered.
+- You as a patient, have a right to know what is being done to and for you and why.
+If in doubt, ask questions.
+You also have the right to refuse any tests or treatments if you do not receive a satisfactory explanation for why they are being ordered.

 - Take your health insurance information with you.

 - Ask directions to the medical facility if you do not know where it is located.
 Tip: or use your cellphone’s GPS app.

-- If you will be seeking follow-up treatment at Health Services, ask the off campus healthcare provider for copies of all documentation, or sign a release of information so Health Services staff will know what follow-up services you will need.
+- If you will be seeking follow-up treatment at Health Services, ask the off campus healthcare provider for copies of all documentation, or sign a release of information so Health Services staff will be able to know what follow-up services you will need.